nigelhorne/HTML-OSM/README.md

 Add a marker to the map at the given point.
-A point can be a unique place name, like an address, an object that understands `latitude()` and `longitude()`, or a pair of coordinates passed in as an arrayref: `[ longitude, latitude ]`.
+A point can be a unique place name, like an address, an object that understands `latitude()` and `longitude()`, or a pair of coordinates passed in as an arrayref: `[ latitude, longitude ]`.
 Will return 0 if the point is not found and 1 on success.

 It takes two optional arguments: